Pay Attention and Move Better: Harnessing Attention for Interactive Motion Generation and Training-free Editing: Case Study: Failure Cases Analysis and Correction

 There are few generative methods that can escape the curse of hallucination.
 In this section, we will discuss some failure cases of our method and analyze how we can refine these results.
 The hallucination of counting is a notoriously tricky problem for generative models, attracting significant attention in the community and lacking a unified technical solution.
 Considering that this problem cannot be thoroughly resolved, we try to partially reveal this issue by additionally providing temporal grounds.
 For example, if the counting number of an action is not aligned with the textual prompt, we can correct this by specifying the temporal grounds of actions.
-Technically, the temporal mask can be treated as a sequence of weights to perform the motion emphasizing and de-emphasizing.
+Technically, the temporal mask can be treated as a sequence of weights to perform the motion emphasis and de-emphasis.
 Therefore, grounded motion generation can be easily achieved by adjusting the weights of words.

 Specifically, we show some failure cases of our method.
 As shown in~\cref{fig:failure-case}, the generated result of ``\texttt{a person jumps four times}'' fails to show \textit{four} times of jumping actions, but \textit{seven} times.
 To meet the requirement of counting numbers in the textual prompts, we additionally input a temporal mask, including \textit{four} jumping timesteps, to provide temporal grounds.
+Technically, for the desired four jumping areas, we set $\alpha=0.15$ as emphasis.
+For the reserving area, we set $\alpha=-0.1$ as de-emphasis.
 From the root height visualization and the motion visualization, the times of the jumping action have been successfully corrected from \textit{seven} to \textit{four}.
 Therefore, our method is promising for \textit{grounded motion generation} to reveal the hallucination of deep models.
 Moreover, other editing fashions are also potential ways to correct hallucinations of generated results.
 For example, the motion sequence shifting and in-place motion replacement functions can be used for correcting sequential errors and semantic misalignments, respectively.